Easy Dog Fence Jumping Solutions (That Actually Work)

 The installation of coyote rollers can quickly stop your dog from trying to jump your fence.
 Additionally, outside animals and even a neighbor’s dog will not be able to jump into your yard.

-Basically, the idea is that you install one or some dog owners find it more beneficial to install two coyote rollers to the top of your fence line.
+Basically, the idea is that you install one, or some dog owners find it more beneficial to install two coyote rollers on the top of your fence line.
 These rollers are relatively inexpensive and made from PVC pipe and wire.

-Additionally, a coyote roller can be installed to chain link fences with the proper tools.
+Additionally, a coyote roller can be installed on chain link fences with the proper tools.

 Moreover, a coyote roller extends the fence height while also ensuring that your dog and predators can’t use the top of the fence to grab onto and propel over the fence.